eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_15_Fifty_pense_worth_of_trouble.md

+> Did George get anything for his fifty pence?
+What?

 Children always appreciate small gifts of money.

 Father, of course, provides a regular supply of pocket-money, but uncles and aunts are always a source of extra income.